nosloc/JATG_support_for_Gecko5Education/notes/week9.md

 After adding the component we need to change the script to load all used verilog file and update the lpf to handle the led array

+## Issue:

+1. The bus arbitrer is always busy so DMA can't access it 2.
+## Questions :

+1. Do you have any idea of when will be the final presentation ?
+2. What about the report ?